Oliver Gray: 2025: ELMS title

 Gray switched to VDS Panis Racing for 2025 in the European Le Mans Series, where his teammates are Esteban Masson and Charles Milesi.
 The trio began the campaign by finishing third overall at Barcelona, which netted them second in the Pro class.
 Despite Milesi qualifying second at Le Castellet, the team finished sixth in the Pro class and a lowly 12th overall.
 Gray subsequently made his 24 Hours of Le Mans debut alongside Masson and Franck Perera.
 He inherited the lead during the fifth hour and remained there during the night.
 This lead, once over a minute long, was lost once a safety car was called to bunch up the field.
-The race for the LMP2 lead became a two-way fight between Gray's #48 and the #43 of Inter Europol, but despite a late penalty for the #43, the win was lost as Masson slowed with a suspension problem during the final hour and nursed the car home in second place.
+The race for the LMP2 lead became a two-way fight between Gray's No. 48 and the No. 43 of Inter Europol, but despite a late penalty for the No. 43, the win was lost as Masson slowed with a suspension problem during the final hour and nursed the car home in second place.

 At Imola, the VDS Panis crew bounced back: Gray took the lead from Jamie Chadwick at the end of the first hour and drove out a commanding lead, one which his teammates retained to give Gray his first sportscar victory.
+After creating an initial 12-second gap at the front in Spa, Gray and his teammates won again in dominant fashion.
+This looked to be the case again at Silverstone, where the No. 48 started from pole.
+However, a stop-and-go penalty for Gray, handed out for crossing a red light on pit exit, caused the team to finish down the order.
+Nevertheless, Gray and his teammates clinched the ELMS title at Portimão with their third win of the season; Gray contributed by taking the lead from Jonas Ried in the opening stint.

-In October 2025, Gray was announced to be taking part in the FIA World Endurance Championship rookie test at the Bahrain International Circuit, where he will sample the championship-winning Hypercar.
+In October 2025, Gray was announced to be taking part in the FIA World Endurance Championship rookie test at the Bahrain International Circuit, where he sampled the championship-winning Ferrari 499P Hypercar.